Antergos/TODO/Cnchi/README.md

 - [X] Keyboard Screen - Fix image so it fits without being cut off.
 - [X] Feature Screen - Entire window shrinks in size causing horizontal scroll bars to show.
 - [X] Welcome Screen - Make the progressbar stay hidden.
 It wasn't working on the last attempt.
+- [ ] Is it possible to use a fixed size wrapper element to hold all other UI elements as you would do in HTML/CSS.
     - [ ] Desktop Screen - Prevent it from expanding Cnchi's window.
     - [ ] Time Zone Map Screen - Expands Cnchi's window a few pixels.
 - [ ] Disable Razor-QT

 ### Complete Test Install For Each Desktop

 #### @faidoc

-- [ ] Razor-QT
 - [ ] Xfce
 - [ ] Openbox
 - [x] MATE